edasarl/express-notemplate/README.md

 Aside from page-bound scripts for merging data, there are several 'global' events that can be listened to :

-	* ready		page DOM loaded in view.window - jquery available.
-		Listener arguments : view, opts
+	* ready		page DOM loaded in view.window - jquery and other scripts are available, as usual Listener arguments : view, opts
 	* data		called before any page-bound handlers, all page-bound scripts being loaded Listener arguments : view, opts